Top Tips for Creating a Guest-Ready Linen Closet

 Linen closets, whether in your bathroom or in the hall, often become a catchall for towels, sheets, blankets and myriad toiletries.
 The space can quickly become disorganized—so much so that when you open the door and reach for a blanket on a high shelf, duvets, quilts and towels come tumbling down on your head.
 Sigh.

-This is a distressing prospect if you’re hosting guests this summer—the last thing you want them to do is root through your disorganized linen closet when looking for an extra towel or some toilet paper.
+This is a distressing prospect if you’re hosting guests this holiday season—the last thing you want them to do is root through your disorganized linen closet when looking for an extra towel or some toilet paper.

 Sort and Organize Towels and Sheets